 Prerequisite: None.
 History 120 or Religious Studies 373 recommended.
+Taught: Alternate years, 4 semester credits.

 328 THE BRITISH EMPIRE

 Content: The history of British overseas expansion from the early 17th century to the end of the 20th century.
 Theories of imperialism; Britain's Atlantic trade network; the Victorian empire in war and peace; collaboration and resistance among colonized people; India under the British raj; Africa and economic imperialism; the effects of empire on British society; the creation of the British Commonwealth; the rise of nationalism in India, Africa, and the Middle East; decolonization and postcolonial perspectives.
 Extensive readings from primary